Common Myths About Rhinoplasty

 While you might notice that your senses of smell and taste are a bit diminished in the first few weeks after the surgery, when performed by an experienced surgeon, rhinoplasty shouldn’t lead to a decrease in the function of your nose.
 You should be able to smell and taste things as well as you did before the surgery, as long as you give the nose time to heal.

-Depending on why you had the surgery performed, the end result might be a nose that is more functional that before the procedure, not less functional.
+Depending on why you had the surgery performed, the end result might be a nose that is more functional than before the procedure, not less functional.
 For example, if you had the surgery to fix a breathing issue, you should notice that it’s easier to breathe afterwards.

 The Results Are Always Obvious